JoshOrndorff/recipes/text/3-entrees/storage-api/map-set.md

 It is always important that the weight associated with your dispatchables represent the actual time it takes to execute them.
-In this pallet, we have provided an upper bound on the size of the set, which places an upper bound on the computation.
-Thus we get away with constant weight annotations.
+In this pallet, we have provided an upper bound on the size of the set, which places an upper bound on the computation - this means we can use constant weight annotations.
-Your set operations should either have a maximum size or a custom weight function that captures the computation appropriately.
+Your set operations should either have a maximum size or a [custom weight function](./weights.html) that captures the computation appropriately.